MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/store-selector.md

 ![Example of a store selector module](./media/BOPIS.PNG)

 ## Find a store
 The Store selector module supports a "Find stores" mod which can be used to create a "Store locations" page.
 The page can  render available stores and their information.
 It operates without product context in this mode and can be used stand-alone on any page.
 In addition, a store can be selected as a preferred store if the relevant settings are turned on for the module.
+When a store is selected as preferred store, the store id is maintained in the browser cookie and requires the user to accept the cookie consent message.

 The following image shows an example of a store selector module used on a Store locations page along with Map module [Maps module](add-maps-module.md).